-A closer look at how motorcycle accidents happen
+A closer look at how motorcycle crashes can happen

 Examining the root cause of motorcycle crashes

-Our attorneys have handled many motorcycle cases involving a variety of causes.
-The following is a brief list of some common causes of motorcycle wrecks:
+Our attorneys have handled hundreds of motorcycle cases involving a variety of causes.
+Some of the more common causes of motorcycle wrecks happen when:

-- Car or truck moves into motorcyclist's right of way.
+- A car or truck moves into motorcyclist's right of way

-With so much at stake in a motorcycle accident, you may need a hard-hitting attorney who can help you pursue compensation for your losses, which may include expensive medical bills, loss of wages, pain and suffering and future rehabilitation.
+With so much at stake in a motorcycle accident, we urge you to contact a hard-hitting attorney who can help you pursue compensation for your losses, which may include expensive medical bills, loss of wages, pain and suffering, and future rehabilitation.

 Contact the Law Offices of James Scott Farrin

-Contact our offices today to arrange a for a free case review and confidential conversation.
-An experienced motorcycle accident lawyer in North Carolina may be able to assist you or your loved one with your case.
-Call 1-866-900-7078 or contact us online.
-Tell the insurance companies you mean business.
+Contact our offices today to arrange a free case review and confidential conversation.
+An experienced motorcycle accident lawyer may be able to or your loved one obtain the maximum compensation you potentially deserve.
+Call 1-866-900-7078 or click here.